 - tenant has breached a term(s) of tenancy agreement

-- tenant is in rent arrears over three consecutive months on the date the landlord applies to the Tribunal for an eviction order
+- tenant is in rent arrears of three consecutive months or more

 - tenant has a relevant criminal conviction

-Your landlord must give you 84 days' notice if you have lived in the let property for more than six months and they aren't only relying on one of the six grounds above (so if they want to evict you using any of the other twelve eviction grounds, which are not to do with the tenant’s behaviour).
+Your landlord must give you at least 84 days' notice if you have lived in the property for more than six months, and they aren't relying solely on any of the grounds listed above.

 If your landlord gives you a notice to leave and you don't move out as soon as the notice period ends, they can apply to the First-tier Tribunal for an eviction order.